fuhui14/SWEN90017-2024-TAP/docs/requirement/Motivation Model.md

 - **Alternative file type support:** The system supports multiple file types for transcription, providing flexibility in how researchers manage their audio data.

 File Management
-- **File temporary storage:** Uploaded files are temporarily stored in the system, ensuring they are available for processing without requiring immediate local storage.
+- **File temporary storage:** Files are stored temporarily in the system and can be set to expire after 30 days, after which they will be permanently deleted.
 - **Download history file:** Researchers can download previously transcribed files, allowing them to access and review past work easily.
-- **History Record:** The system maintains a history record of all transcriptions, providing researchers with a comprehensive overview of their past activities.
+- **Access History Record:** The system maintains a history record of all transcriptions, providing researchers with a comprehensive overview of their past activities.

 ### Be
 - **Smooth:** The system is designed to operate smoothly, ensuring that tasks are completed without unnecessary delays or interruptions.